glori1396/Path-finding/README.md

 From these results we can conclude:

-* If the rabbit needs to find more carrots will have to move more around the board and the cost will grow.
+* If the rabbit needs to find more carrots it will have to move more around the board and the cost will grow.

 #### Variation in vision field